Special Awards

 Call for Applications

 CPRS Hamilton is calling for applications for the Sharon Little, APR Legacy Fund Scholar Award.
-If you have completed a graduate level program between September 2021-December 2022 with a minimum overall standing of a 3.5 grade point average on a 4.0 scale (i.e. at the Master’s level, Ph.D. or MBA in public relations or communications) and are a member in good standing of CPRS Hamilton for at least two years (at the time the award is presented), you could be eligible to receive a scholar award in the amount of $1,000.
+If you have completed a graduate level program between September 2023-December 2024 with a minimum overall standing of a 3.5 grade point average on a 4.0 scale (i.e. at the Master’s level, Ph.D. or MBA in public relations or communications) and are a member in good standing of CPRS Hamilton for at least two years (at the time the award is presented), you could be eligible to receive a scholar award in the amount of $1,000.

 The objective of the award is to promote the importance of continuous learning and professionalism in the field of public relations.
 Selection will be based on the submission that best meets the objective and criteria mentioned, including the highest marks among applicants.
 The Sharon Little, APR Legacy Fund Scholar Award, which is administered by the Hamilton Community Foundation, is a permanent endowment fund established by CPRS Hamilton.
 This award was funded through the exceptional efforts of a committed group of members, led by Kimberlee Lambe, APR that hosted a CPRS National conference in Niagara Falls.

-Recent Recipients: Daryl Barnhart, MA, APR (2021); Kim Sweeney, MEd, MCM, APR (2020)
+Recent Recipients: Kim Sweeney, MEd, MCM, APR (2020), Brett Sweeney, MCM, APR (2024)

 Heather J. Pullen Memorial Award